infosecn1nja/Red-Teaming-Toolkit/README.md

 * **CredSniper** is a phishing framework written with the Python micro-framework Flask and Jinja2 templating which supports capturing 2FA tokens. https://github.com/ustayready/CredSniper
 * **Phishing Frenzy** Ruby on Rails Phishing Framework. https://github.com/pentestgeek/phishing-frenzy
 * **BeEF** is short for The Browser Exploitation Framework.
 It is a penetration testing tool that focuses on the web browser. https://github.com/beefproject/beef
+* **wifiphisher** is a security tool that performs Wi-Fi automatic association attacks to force wireless clients to unknowingly connect to an attacker-controlled Access Point. https://github.com/wifiphisher/wifiphisher
+* **evilginx** is a man-in-the-middle attack framework used for phishing credentials and session cookies of any web service. https://github.com/kgretzky/evilginx

 ## Command and Control
 ### Remote Access Tools